 This post first explains what to configure and why.
 Next, you find detailed step-by-step instructions with screenshots.

-This post was published earlier to our other website of the Image Alchemist.
+This post was published earlier on our other website the Image Alchemist.

 I am aware that there are quite some posts about this topic on the web.
 My reason for adding my version is threefold.

 - DSM, the software on the Synology NAS, is progressing.
 This makes some publications outdated.
-The time of this publication marks the end of the DSM 6 era, with DSM 7 around the corner
+The time of this publication marks the end of the DSM 6 era, but I updated it for DSM 7

 - Second, most publications do not take the different setups into account.
 It is not the same setup for every user.
 There are several differences that I will highlight here.

 - Last but not least, I wanted to set up it myself, so why not share it with you?

 The basic configuration of a Time Machine backup to a Synology NAS is rather straightforward.
 I outline it in the Generic configuration section below.